zemariatrindade/zemariatrindade/README.md

 👨‍💻 Data Projects I've Made:

+- Detecting anomalous financial reports with SEC EDGAR API:

+Built an anomaly detection ML model that detects anomalous financial reports reported to the SEC by all of the publicly traded companies in the US.
+This project was part of my final "thesis" for the Master in Big Data and AI Solutions at University of Barcelona.

 - Predicting Wine Quality with ML:

 Built an ML classification model using sklearn library that classifies wine into 3 categories based on wine's biological components.
 The dataset contained high class imbalance but still achieved 80% accuracy.